DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-22-renaming-locations-to-school-placements.md

       src: school-placements--edit-course-locations-error.png
 ---

-We replaced the term ‘Locations’ with ‘School placements’ to reflect how the information is displayed on Find postgraduate teacher training (Find).
+We replaced the term ‘Locations’ with ‘School placements’ to reflect the information displayed on Find postgraduate teacher training (Find).

 ## What we changed